About the Residencies

 setting, and a stimulating community of artists working in diverse

 disciplines.
-Two-week and four-week residencies are offered between late-April and mid-September for New York State artists and writers looking for quiet, supportive environment in which to focus on their craft.
+Two-week and four-week residencies are offered between late-April and late-September for New York State artists and writers looking for quiet, supportive environment in which to focus on their craft.

 - Fiction & Creative Nonfiction